 By the same token, teenagers who use drugs, drive while inebriated, and have unprotected sex may also make those decisions to please themselves, and not others, so that response alone is not sufficient evidence of a mature decision.
 Currently, there is no evidence that effective screening is widespread.

 Teen Self-Consciousness and Plastic Surgery

 Teens expect that plastic surgery will improve their self-confidence, but does it?
-There are no empirical studies examining the long-term benefits among adolescents. found that body-image satisfaction improved after cosmetic surgery, but so did satisfaction among girls and boys not undergoing cosmetic surgery.
+There are no empirical studies examining the long-term benefits among adolescents.
+One study found that body-image satisfaction improved after cosmetic surgery, but so did satisfaction among girls and boys not undergoing cosmetic surgery.
 That is because as teens mature, their body image tends to improve regardless of whether they undergo plastic surgery.

-In fact, a that followed Norwegian male and female individuals between 13 and 30 years of age found a significant growth in self-satisfaction and positive body image as the participants progressed through the teenage years.
+In fact, a longitudinal study that followed Norwegian male and female individuals between 13 and 30 years of age found a significant growth in self-satisfaction and positive body image as the participants progressed through the teenage years.
 This growth was followed by a general stabilization of body image satisfaction in adulthood.
 This indicates that many adolescents who are very dissatisfied with their appearance will feel read satisfied a few years later, whether or not they undergo surgery.

 The same study also found that the physical features with which participants were most dissatisfied reflected culturally determined stereotypes of idealized attributes emphasized in books, mass media, and advertisements.